 It’s been predicted that by 2020 nearly one-third of the world’s population will use OTT messaging, with over 60 trillion messages sent via these services, compared to 4.9 trillion via SMS.
-All of which means OTT messaging is ideal for forward-thinking digital marketers who want to reach as many people as possible.
+All of which means messaging sent via chat apps is ideal for forward-thinking digital marketers who want to reach as many people as possible.

 Mobile marketing channels: all for one and one for all